 We teach English as whole class lessons, so that all children have access to the age-related skills and knowledge contained in the National Curriculum.
 Within lessons, teachers and teaching assistants offer targeted support to enable all children to achieve at an age-related level wherever possible.
 This may involve a greater level of scaffolding and access to additional support materials such as scaffolded materials, Word Banks or a greater level of modelling.

 We have a skills based approach to reading using VIPERS (Vocabulary, Inference, Prediction, Explain, Retrieve and Sequence/Summarise) skills within regular Whole Class Guided Reading lessons.
-We use a variety of high quality texts, which link to our topic when applicable, and all children in the class will access it together.
+We use a variety of high quality texts some of which are taken from our school reading spine to ensure that the children experience the 5 main text types, which link to our topic when applicable.
+All children in the class will access the text together.
 Once an understanding of the text is in place, we work on the VIPERS skills.
 In our school, our reading curriculum links closely with our writing curriculum; we use a text-based approach that enables us to create opportunities for reading, discussion and writing within English and reading lessons.

 In EYFS and early KS1, there is a greater emphasis on phonics; this is then applied throughout the rest of the school to consolidate what has been learnt.
 Within daily phonic sessions, children have the opportunity to revisit previous learning, practise and apply new skills in structured but engaging ways.
 We use the ‘Monster Phonics’ SSP scheme throughout the school, beginning from when the children first start Reception.
 The colour-coded aspects of the scheme enable the children to engage in a multi-sensory way.
 Phonics lessons take place 5x per week in Reception and 5x per week in KS1.